sohailRa/ml_api/user_details_api/README.md

-#User Details API
+# User Details API
 A simple RESTful API that store users details.
-The API has CRUD (Create, Read, Update, and Delete) functionality
+The API has basic CRUD (Create, Read, Update, and Delete) functionality.

+Postman is used to test the API

+#####Future Work: Build a Database to store users details